fxboxed/eugo/content/europe/best-spots/_index.md

 ## 18\.
 Brussels

-Okay, so [Brussels](/belgium/cities/belgium) might not be the first place that pops into your head when you think of a European getaway, but trust me, it's got a certain charm that's hard to resist.
+Okay, so [Brussels](/belgium/cities/brussels) might not be the first place that pops into your head when you think of a European getaway, but trust me, it's got a certain charm that's hard to resist.
 It's like that friend who's not the loudest in the room, but always has the best stories.
 You'll find yourself wandering around, discovering something cool around every corner.

 First off, the food scene is seriously underrated.
 Forget what you think you know about Belgian food – it's not just waffles and chocolate (though those are amazing too!).
 You've got to try the _moules-frites_ (mussels and fries) – it's a classic for a reason.
 And the beer?
 Oh man, the beer.
 So many different kinds, you could spend weeks just trying them all.

-Then there's the Grand Place [top attractions](https://www.tripadvisor.com/Attractions-g188644-Activities-Brussels.html), which is honestly one of the most beautiful squares I've ever seen. **It's like stepping back in time**, with all the gold trim and fancy buildings.
+Then there's the Grand Place, which is honestly one of the most beautiful squares I've ever seen. **It's like stepping back in time**, with all the gold trim and fancy buildings.
 At night, they light it up, and it's just magical.
 You can easily spend an afternoon just sitting there, people-watching and soaking it all in.

 And don't even get me started on the comic book culture.
 Brussels is like the unofficial capital of comics, and you'll see murals all over the city.
 It's quirky and fun, and it gives the city a really unique vibe.